cargomail-org/grip/README.md

 ## Goals and Objectives

 Enhance SMTP and FTPS protocols with a cross-domain authentication protocol.
 The authentication protocol should be application-protocol agnostic to support HTTP-based communication technologies.
-The resulting concept should support the relaying mechanism.
+The resulting concept should support the relaying and resharing mechanism, which employs "request tokens" and "response tokens."

 ## Identity Propagation